pytroll/satpy/doc/source/dev_guide/custom_reader.rst

 parameters provided are made available to the methods of the implementing class.

+If your input files contain all the necessary metadata or you have a lot of datasets to configure, look at the :ref:`custom_reader_available_datasets` section below.
+Implementing this will save you time from having to write a lot of configuration in the YAML files.

 Parameters you can define for example are:
  - name
  - sensor